Lance Nielsen: Early work

-Nielsen's early work began in Nottingham, where he and fellow film director Shane Meadows began directing their low-budget film projects in almost the same week.
-Nielsen was an early supporter of Meadow's short film festival events in 1996 that were held in the city.
+Nielsen's early work began in Nottingham, at the same time as when fellow film director Shane Meadows began directing low-budget film projects.
 Nielsen's first film, Death Comes From The Touch Of The Funnyman was loosely based upon his time spent at Esher College.
 Filming took place over 18 months and used all the real locations where events had actually occurred.
 The film was shot on a video format, making it unsuitable for broadcasting.
 He also directed a number of shorts and workshops while in Nottingham with Best Shot Films and assisted with casting and directing a number of other shorts.
 On his return to London he directed Waiting For Hillsborough about the Hillsborough football disaster.
-Nielsen, who lived in the south, was compelled to write the play after feeling he was duped by the media about who was to blame for the disaster.
+The play secured him 'Best Talent in New Writing', at the Liverpool Arts and Entertainment Awards.

-Nielsen moved back to North London in September 1997 and his work began to focus on theatre.
+Nielsen moved back to North London in September 1997, and his work began to focus on theatre.
 He quickly became the writer in residence at the North London arts venue, the Jacksons Lane Theatre, writing and directing two plays a year for the next six years under The Gutted Film and Theatre Company.
 These included several award-winning productions, among them 11 Years Down the River – The Marchioness Inquiry, Those Who Trespass Against Us – The Victoria Climbie Inquiry, and Sticks and Stones, which was a drama set against the conflict in Northern Ireland.
-The comedy short play Making Time went on to win a Peter Brook award and was praised by the Evening Standard.
-He also shot a second feature film, 30, but was not happy with the result and after limited screenings he withdrew it from release.
-During this time Nielsen also ghost wrote for a number of biographies and did re-writes on a number of other scripts for films and episodes of television.
-Nielsen spent a considerable amount of time living and working in Los Angeles.
-During this time he became friends with actress Sherri Howard and they developed a number of script ideas together.
+The comedy short play Making Time went on to win a Peter Brook award.